Pregnant anorexics know they should be happy — but it’s hard. Really hard.

 At this point in my life, I am not starving myself or my unborn child.

-I've been battling the eating disorder since around the age of 15.
+I’ve been battling the eating disorder since around the age of 15.
 The worst years were my junior and senior years of high school.
 I careened in and out of the disease through my college and post-college years.
 I always viewed my actions as responsible weight control.
 I was about 24 when I first realized that I had a problem and actively tried to change nearly a decade of low self image and unhealthy eating habits.
 I never sought out therapy, preferring to handle my darkness alone.
+Looking back, I could have received professional help for bulimia and anorexia but I was ashamed.

 When I was pregnant the first time at the age of 25, I was worried about what the changes in my body would do to my mentality.
 The pregnancy was unexpected (I had not had the time to first lose the 30 pounds that I was sure to gain) and I was going the single mom route.
 I confided in a friend at the time that I really needed her support.